Watson-Personal-Assistant/developer/_content/audio/interface.md

 }`

 #### Location
-Location message are sent from the audio client to the audio gateway.
+Location messages are sent from the audio client to the audio gateway.
 The messages can be used to provide the current location of the audio device.

 Example:
 `{